-Explore the AUVfest 2008 expedition research area wreck Sites.
+Explore the AUVfest 2008 expedition research-area shipwreck sites.

-The AUVfest 2008 expedition research area will take place in the Rhode Island’s Narragansett Bay.
-The primary goal of the expedition is to document four shipwreck sites with multiple AUV systems outfitted with a number of different sensors.
-This is a non-disturbance archaeological operations activity that will not impact the sites in any physical way.
+The AUVfest 2008 expedition research area is located in Rhode Island’s Narragansett Bay.
+The primary goal of this expedition is to document four shipwreck sites, using multiple autonomous underwater vehicle (AUV) systems that have been outfitted with various sensors.
+The non-disturbance archaeological operations activity will not physically impact the sites.
 Click image for larger view and image credit.

 The AUVfest 2008 Expedition